 Based on results from a signal sequence trap, we investigated chemerin gene expression in brown adipose tissue.
-Male NMRI mice were exposed to 30, 22 or 4 degrees C for 3 weeks, or were fed control (chow) diet, cafeteria diet or high-fat diet at thermoneutrality for the same time.
+Male NMRI mice were exposed to 30, 22 or 4 °C for 3 weeks, or were fed control (chow) diet, cafeteria diet or high-fat diet at thermoneutrality for the same time.
 In brown adipose tissue, cold acclimation strongly diminished chemerin gene expression, whereas obesogenic diets augmented expression.
-Qualitatively, changes in expression were paralleled in brite/beige adipose tissues (e.g. inguinal), whereas white adipose tissue (epididymal) and muscle did not react to these cues.
-Changes in tissue expression were not directly paralleled by alterations in plasma levels.
-Both these intact animal studies and brown adipocyte cell culture studies indicated that the gene expression regulation was not congruent with a sympathetic/adrenergic control.
-The data are discussed in relation to suggested endocrine, paracrine and autocrine effects of chemerin.
+Qualitatively, changes in expression were paralleled in brite/beige adipose tissues (e.g. inguinal), whereas white adipose tissue (epididymal) did not react to these cues.
+Changes in tissue expression were not paralleled by alterations in plasma levels.
+The cellular regulation was not congruent with a sympathetic/adrenergic control of expression.
+The data are discussed in relation to suggested endocrine, paracrine and autocrine effects of this adipokine.

 IdentifiersURN: urn:nbn:se:su:diva-102923OAI: oai:DiVA.org:su-102923DiVA: diva2:714060